 wildlife and the humans who share this beautiful world."

-"But when local activist Christopher 2X, leader of anti-violence nonprofit Christopher 2X Game Changers, thinks of "community" in Louisville, it's even bigger.
+"But when local activist Christopher 2X, leader of anti-violence nonprofit 2X Game Changers, thinks of "community" in Louisville, it's even bigger.
 His program, focused on healing children, has gotten attention from the FBI, and is becoming an example of how to help children across the country."

 The Louisville community gathered to celebrate the birthday of a 2-year-old girl who was severely injured in a shooting back in 2020.

 Master P, entertainment mogul and hip hop artist, along with his son, Hercy Miller, hosted a private birthday party for Ocean Robertson at the Louisville Zoo...

 A newly recruited star of the University of Louisville men’s basketball program is giving back to the community as a youth ambassador.

 Hercy Miller, a UofL basketball walk-on who joined the team earlier in June, is joining non-violence advocate 2X’s Game Changers organization.

 For “outstanding service to the local community and enduring contributions to the advancement of justice,” Christopher 2X is to be honored with the FBI Director’s Community Leadership Award - the FBI’s highest civilian honor – at a ceremony later this year in Louisville.
 The award was noted at an FBI leadership training this week in Washington DC where Chris, UofL surgeons Dr. Chris Jones and Dr. Keith Miller, UofL medical student Karen Udoh, and the Louisville Zoo’s Education Curator Kim Allgeier, discussed Louisville’s Future Healers programs that are helping kids heal, learn and thrive.